 The bill states that the types and values of various cryptocurrencies mined over a six-year period, both domestically and internationally, should also be included in the report.

 “[The report shall] identify, to the greatest extent practicable, the types and dollar value of virtual currency mined for each of fiscal years 2016 through 2022 within the United States and globally, as well as within the People’s Republic of China and within any other countries the Secretary of the Treasury determines are relevant…”

 The Secretary of the Treasury’s report should also reveal the impact of cryptocurrency mining on the supply chain.

-“[The report shall] identify vulnerabilities, including those related to supply disruptions and technology availability of the global microelectronic supply chain, and opportunities with respect to virtual currency mining operations.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“[The report shall] identify vulnerabilities, including those related to supply disruptions and technology availability of the global microelectronic supply chain, and opportunities with respect to virtual currency mining operations.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Follow us on Twitter, Facebook and Telegram

 Disclaimer: Opinions expressed at The Daily Hodl are not investment advice.
 Investors should do their due diligence before making any high-risk investments in Bitcoin, cryptocurrency or digital assets.
 Please be advised that your transfers and trades are at your own risk, and any loses you may incur are your responsibility.
 The Daily Hodl does not recommend the buying or selling of any cryptocurrencies or digital assets, nor is The Daily Hodl an investment advisor.
 Please note that The Daily Hodl participates in affiliate marketing.